accelazh/accelazh.github.io/_posts/2014-10-30-HA-Of-Haproxy-Using-Keepalived-VRRP.md

 ## Further More

 Not only haproxy, you can just boot several VM and use keepalived VRRP to create a redundant HA group.
+See [this](http://blog.aaronorosen.com/implementing-high-availability-instances-with-neutron-using-vrrp/).

 Further, [conntrackd](http://conntrack-tools.netfilter.org/conntrackd.html) can be used to transfer tcp states between master and backup, so that connections are not interrupted.
 This is used in [Neutron L3 HA VRRP](https://wiki.openstack.org/wiki/Neutron/
 L3_High_Availability_VRRP).